 If an existing Brazilian subsidiary of the foreign buyer acts as the asset buyer, it is necessary to ensure that its business scope is broad enough to cover the acquired business post-closing and that it has the required licenses and registrations.
-An amendment to the business scope may be implemented through an amendment to the articles of association or the minutes of a shareholders' meeting approving the amendment to the bylaws.
-Both the amendment to the articles and the minutes of shareholders' meeting must be registered with the competent State Commercial Registry.
+An amendment to the business scope may be implemented through an amendment to the articles of association or a shareholders' meeting approving an amendment to the bylaws.
+Both the amendment to the articles and the bylaws must be registered with the competent State Commercial Registry.
 It may also be necessary for the buyer to establish additional branches to operate the business if the acquired business is in a different location from where the subsidiary is registered.